Thato363/red-team-traffic/Images/temp.md

-delete this file after the architecture.jpg image and Website screenshot is added
+delete this file after the architecture.jpg image and Website_screenshot.jpg is added